MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/modeldb.rst

   call modeldb%values%get_value("my_value", my_value)

-This returns a pointer the the value held in the collection.
+This returns a pointer to the value held in the collection.
 Any subsequent maths performed on what is returned (the pointer) will change the value held in the collection.
 They both refer to the same location in memory.

 Configuration
 ~~~~~~~~~~~~~